Study Abroad in Santiago with IFSA

 DIRECTED RESEARCH

-Engage in individualized field research with faculty experts in Santiago on an academic topic of interest.
+Engage in individualized field research with faculty experts on a contemporary issue of interest.
 Regular meetings with faculty will assist in the formation and execution of research plans, and they will guide you on how to thoughtfully and critically integrate academic research with experiential learning.
 You will sharpen your written and oral communication skills through the development of articulate and comprehensive research that is respectful to the sensitivities of the local culture.
-For more detailed information and examples of previous student placements, contact your IFSA Admissions Counselor.
+For more detailed information and examples of previous student placements, contact your IFSA Enrollment Counselor.

 APPLICATION REQUIREMENTS